Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 What should you keep in mind when dismantling a solar power system?

-Report decommissioning.
-After dismantling, the plant must be marked as "permanently decommissioned" in the market master data registry, and the grid operator must be notified.
+- Report decommissioning.
+After dismantling, the facility must be marked as “permanently decommissioned” in the market master data registry, and the grid operator must be notified.

 Recycling rate of over 95%